Areas of Research

 Reasearch Areas

 The four research areas of the chair are closely interconnected with diverse dependencies and synergies.
-Research on mobility behavior and empirical survey methods forms the foundation for mobility modeling and simulation.
+Research on mobility behavior and empirical survey methods forms the foundation for mobility simulation.
 Both contribute to the planning of sustainable mobility systems including safe and attractive street spaces for all modes of transport, and especially for walking and cycling.

 Below you can find more information about our areas of research: